 Students are encouraged to investigate internship possibilities after their sophomore year in school.
-This is the best assurance of full-time employment at graduation.
+This is their best assurance of full-time employment at graduation.

-Listings of part-time and full-time job opportunities are posted in the CDC database sixty days.
+Listings of part-time and full-time job opportunities are posted in our database.
 Go to the Career Development website www.park.edu/career.
-Access the student link and create a job search account.
+Access the student link and create your own job search account.
 Students are encouraged to check the database frequently as new opportunities are posted on a regular basis.